vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-connect.md

     !!! note

         - When NebulaGraph and Studio are deployed on the same machine, you must enter the IP address of the machine, instead of `127.0.0.1` or `localhost`.
-        - When connecting to a NebulaGraph database on a new tab, a new session will overwrite the sessions of the old TAB.
+        - When connecting to a NebulaGraph database on a new browser tab, a new session will overwrite the sessions of the old tab.
 If you need to log in to multiple NebulaGraph databases simultaneously, you can use a different browser or non-trace mode.

   - **Port**: The port of the Graph service.
 The default port is `9669`.